Chorus

 And the following generations will

-follow in the proud footsteps of [his] immortal genius
+follow in the proud footsteps of [his] immortal

 to these founts of celestial harmony.